antingshen/BeaverDam/README.md

 ### Making accounts

-To make a superuser account for testing, or for production, run `./manage.py createsuperuser`
+To make a superuser account for testing, or for production, run inside venv `./manage.py createsuperuser` If you are using sample data, login with username `test` and password `password`

 ### Simulating mturk view in debug